Research into treating bowel cancer

 Axitinib works by targeting a protein called vascular endothelial growth factor (VEGF).
 The AXMUS C trial is looking at axitinib for bowel cancer that has spread to another part of the body.
 The researchers want to find out how well axitinib works for people with advanced bowel cancer and to learn more about the side effects.

 Vemurafenib is a type of biological therapy called a cancer growth blocker.
 There are many different types of growth factors and they all do different things.
 Vemurafenib stops cells producing a protein called BRAF, which makes some cells grow and divide.
 Some cancers make too much BRAF due to a change in the BRAF gene.
 Doctors already use vemurafenib to treat melanoma skin cancer if the cells have a change to the BRAF gene.
 The main aim of the VE-BASKET trial is to find out if vemurafenib helps people with other types of cancer, including advanced bowel cancer, when the cells have a specific change to the BRAF gene.
 The people taking part in this trial with advanced bowel cancer have vemurafenib alongside cetuximab.
+This trial has now closed and we are waiting for the results.

 This drug works by blocking certain proteins on cancer cells that send signals telling cancer cells to divide.
 The FOCUS 4 trial is looking at different treatments, including biological therapies such as AZD8931, for different subtypes of bowel cancer.
 The people taking part have bowel cancer that cannot be removed with surgery or has spread to another part of the body.